Taboola Meets Guidance for Q4 and FY2022; Guiding for Positive Free Cash Flow in 2023 and $100M+ in 2024 (partial Yahoo rollout)

 2024 guidance assumes investments will pay off: at least $200M Adjusted EBITDA, at least $100M Free Cash Flow.

-/EIN News/ -- NEW YORK, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Taboola (Nasdaq: TBLA), a global leader in powering recommendations for the open web, helping people discover things they may like, today announced its results for the quarter and year ended December 31, 2022.
+NEW YORK, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Taboola TBLA, a global leader in powering recommendations for the open web, helping people discover things they may like, today announced its results for the quarter and year ended December 31, 2022.

 "While 2022 was a challenging year for advertising spend, our financial performance was solid.
 It was our second best year in adding new publisher partnerships – over 90% higher in new revenue per month than in previous years, including winning back some key publishers that previously left us.
 And of course, we signed a transformative 30-year partnership with Yahoo," said Adam Singolda, CEO and Founder, Taboola.